Title: The Lord of the Rings: The Motion Picture Trilogy (Theatrical Editions) [Blu-ray]

 Despite its flaws, there can be no question that this release is the best that the trilogy has ever looked or sounded.
 Color timing issues in Fellowship aside, the picture quality as a whole is dramatically improved and all the ugly DNR is now gone.
 Fine detail, shadow delineation, and inky blacks are all present and accounted for.
 The unique style of these films, in combination with an encode/transfer that does them justice is a welcome change.
 Regardless of your level of obsession with this trilogy, or your manic obsession with picture quality, there can be no doubt that this is the best these films will ever look short of a complete re-scan and re-render of the effects.
 Fans have been waiting for an extremely long time for this release, desiring to own the full unabridged extended versions of these films on Blu-Ray.
 For those fans who held off on the theatrical release due to picture quality concerns, or simply to avoid double dipping, your time has come.

-Irrespective of whether Warner does something about the first film's color issues, this is the time to buy the trilogy.
+Regardless of whether Warner does something about the first film's color issues, this is the time to buy the trilogy.
 As I stated in my original review, we could only hope that the DNR would be absent in the Extended Edition, and here I sit a year and a half later amazed that this is indeed the case.
 From start to finish, this is a great viewing experience that lasts over eleven hours.
 The reference quality audio never misses a beat and will give your sub and entire speaker system quite a workout playing back the dynamic and brilliant sound design present in these films.
 And at long last, the picture quality is finally worthy of our beloved Lord of the Rings - Warner might offer replacements on Fellowship, in fact I hope they do - but regardless, there is no higher fidelity way to own this trilogy at the time of my writing this.
 I strongly encourage you to go out and buy this release, a few gallons of high-caffeine beverage, 28 pounds of popcorn, and enjoy a sunup to sundown Lord of the Rings marathon.
 If you still have energy after all this, feel free to write an angry letter to Warner decrying the terrible green hue you just witnessed 8 hours ago.
 Most of you I suspect will be far too satisfied, bleary eyed and hopped up on caffeine to bother.
 I wish you many happy repeat viewings of this trilogy and the associated extra content, Highly Recommended.